johnapost/snag/README.md

 # Snag

 ## Dev Process

+- Clone repo and run `npm install`.

-In one window, run `VERIFICATION_TOKEN=abc123 PORT=8765 npm start` to start the server.
+- In one window, run `VERIFICATION_TOKEN=abc123 PORT=8765 npm start` to start the server.
 In another window, run `./node_modules/.bin/lt --port 8765 --subdomain snag` to serve the app, so Slack can talk to it.
 For bonus points, run `npm run dev` to start watching files for linting and test running.

+- When committing, pre-commit hooks must pass testing, package validation, and linting.
+To run these individually at any time:
+  - `npm test`
+  - `npm run lint`
+  - `npm run validate`

 ## Docker Shiz